MeronTekie/pizza-parlor/README.md

 #### Meron G.Tekie

-#### This web page is a Pizza place where its price depends upon your choice of size and the number of toppings you the customer selects
+#### This web page is a Pizza place where its price depends upon your choice of size and the number of toppings you select

 ## Technologies Used